Altisource Asset Management (NYSEAMERICAN:AAMC) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note issued to investors on Friday morning.
-The brokerage issued a hold rating on the asset manager’s stock.
+StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note issued to investors on Friday.
+The firm issued a hold rating on the asset manager’s stock.

 Hedge Funds Weigh In On Altisource Asset Management

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Laurel Wealth Advisors Inc. grew its position in shares of Altisource Asset Management by 20.9% during the 2nd quarter.
-Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock valued at $379,000 after buying an additional 6,380 shares during the last quarter.
-Accretive Wealth Partners LLC bought a new position in shares of Altisource Asset Management in the first quarter valued at approximately $182,000.
-Finally, Biltmore Family Office LLC bought a new position in shares of Altisource Asset Management in the first quarter valued at approximately $507,000.
-Institutional investors and hedge funds own 15.87% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in the business.
+Laurel Wealth Advisors Inc. raised its holdings in shares of Altisource Asset Management by 20.9% in the 2nd quarter.
+Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock worth $379,000 after purchasing an additional 6,380 shares during the period.
+Accretive Wealth Partners LLC purchased a new position in shares of Altisource Asset Management in the 1st quarter worth about $182,000.
+Finally, Biltmore Family Office LLC purchased a new position in shares of Altisource Asset Management in the 1st quarter worth about $507,000.
+15.87% of the stock is currently owned by hedge funds and other institutional investors.

 About Altisource Asset Management